fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 ### External Mesh

-The object allows a mesh to be loaded from an exernal URL then moved, rotated, and scaled.
-An optional textgure maps may be used.
+The object allows a mesh to be loaded from an external URL then moved, rotated, and scaled.
+An optional texture maps may be used.

 ```
 Mesh2::= tagMesh2 Length ObjectID
   Loc2 Rot2 Scale2
   MeshUrl1
-  ( TextureUrl1 | TextureRtpPT1 )? /* Optiaonal Texture Map */
+  ( TextureUrl1 | TextureRtpPT1 )? /* Optional Texture Map */
   ( tagParent1 Length ObjectID )? /* Optional Parent */
  ```